 Figure X. The workflow of tickets and the resulting fix.

-The model of ‘direct assignment’, where the issues go directly the 3rd level support, was evaluated not to be able to scale in the EGI environment.
+The model of ‘direct assignment’, where the issues go directly the 3rd line support, was evaluated not to be able to scale in the EGI environment.
 Further, it prevents the knowledge on the middleware issue to be gathered and the related metrics to be collected.
-For these reasons this path was disabled by technical means – it is only DMSU who can assign tickets to the 3rd level middeware support in GGUS now.
+For these reasons this path was disabled by technical means – it is only DMSU who can assign tickets to the 3rd line middeware support in GGUS now.

-Tickets of the specific category of being assigned to the 3rd line support because of lack of expertise in DMSU which get solved are inspected, and the digest of the solution recorded at DMSU wiki for further use.
+Tickets of the specific category of being assigned to the 3rd line support because of lack of expertise in DMSU which get solved are inspected, and the digest of the solution recorded at DMSU internal wiki for further use.

 Finally, there is a “DMSU shift” duty rotated weekly among the assigners.
 The purpose of this duty is supervision of the DMSU operation at higher frequency (at least twice a day) in order to provide better coordination among the assigners, to guarantee faster response to new tickets as well as to stalled tickets being overlooked by a particular resolver (e.g. after waiting for user response for longer time).

-Ticket follow up, internal and for 3rd level - a weekly effort
+Ticket follow up, internal and for 3rd line - a weekly effort

 Each week the open tickets assigned to the DMSU are discussed and evaluated.
 Technically this is organized as chat room weekly meetings.